glae/if_exceed_speed_limits_then_lower_music/README.md

 # Excess speed limits = lower music volume
 ## Goal
-This is an Android application aiming to encourage a driver to respect speed limits, by reducing music volume when exceeding speed limit.
+This is an Android prototype application aiming to encourage a driver to respect speed limits, by reducing music volume when exceeding speed limit.
 It uses GPS and data connection.

 A related app is [Speed of sound](https://github.com/jpeddicord/speedofsound), without speed limits awareness.